Restoring a Vintage Steinway Piano – Premium Piano Rebuilding

 Almost all of the thousands of moving parts inside a piano are located in the piano’s action.
-It is essential that the action is not only rebuilt correctly with the correctly selected parts, but it also must be fully regulated and voiced to ensure the right feel and to bring out the correct tone.
+It is essential that the action is not only rebuilt with the correctly selected parts, but it also must be fully regulated and voiced to ensure the right touch and to bring out the correct tone.
 An improperly voiced and regulated instrument no matter the brand of parts will result in an unpleasant playing experience.
 The piano simply will not be near its full potential.
 The geometry of the action affects the touch and overall responsiveness of the piano.
-Our technicians make the fine measurements and minute adjustments necessary to meet the expectations of any professional pianist.
+Our technicians take the fine measurements and make the minute adjustments necessary to meet the expectations of any professional pianist.

 Repairing or Replacing the Pinblock

 The pinblock, sometimes also called a wrestplank inside of a standard grand piano must withstand approximately 40,000 pounds of tension placed upon it by the strings.
 As a pinblock ages under this consistent tension, the holes in which the tuning pins are driven become worn and enlarged.
 This causes the pins to become loose and compromise the tuning stability.

 The piano will constantly slip out of tune affecting the quality of the sound and the overall playing experience.
 Restoring or replacing the piano’s pinblock becomes necessary and our piano technicians are very skilled in both processes.
 Many times we can restore and continue to utilize the original pinblock or we can replace it with a premium custom manufactured block.
 These multi-layered pinblocks are made of the finest hard maple.
 When installing a new pinblock, each one is carefully drilled and fitted to the piano.
 This ensures optimum tuning and structural stability.